 The US minted the 1964 dime with no mint mark and also the 1964 D dime.
-You can find the mint mark on the front side of the coin.
+The mint mark, when present, can be found on the reverse side of the coin.

-The value in circulated condition is worth at least its weight in silver.
-The silver melt value for this coin is $1.29 as of September 19, 2019.
-This melt value is calculated from the current silver spot price of $17.83 per ounce.
+This coin in circulated condition is worth at least its weight in silver.
+The silver melt value for this coin is $1.74 as of June 01, 2023.
+This melt value is calculated from the current silver spot price of $23.98 per ounce.

 Double Die Error

 For the 1964 D series there was a double die error that you should look for.
 On the reverse side of the coin some of the letters overlap each other.
 The letters will be a little wider and you can see the slight overlap where the letters are pressed on top of each other.
 Sometimes this error is hard to see and it's more noticeable on some coins than on others.